What are the Different Kinds of Security Video Storage?

 How much storage does a security camera have?
 It is a seemingly simple question, with a surprisingly complicated answer.

-Security cameras can use a variety of storage types, each with their own advantages and disadvantages.
+Security and surveillance cameras can use a variety of storage types, each with their own advantages and disadvantages.
 To choose the right security video storage for you, you will need to consider the system that you have in place and the compatible technology options.

 Internal Camera Storage